Nature Farming

-Offshoots such as the Sekai Kyusei Kyo, promoting ‘Kyusei nature farming’, and the Mokichi Okada Association formed after his death to continue promoting the work in Japan and South-East Asia.
+Offshoots such as the Sekai Kyusei Kyo, promoting ‘Kyusei nature farming’, and the Mokichi Okada Association formed after his death to continue promoting Nature Farming in Japan and Southeast Asia.

 ZZ2, a farming conglomerate in South Africa has translated the term to Afrikaans, "Natuurboerdery".

 According to the International Nature Farming Research Center in Nagano, Japan, it is based on the theories that: